rv-kip/express-redis-cache/README.md

     npm install -g express-redis-cache

+# Upgrade

+Read [this](https://github.com/co2-git/express-redis-cache/blob/master/CHANGELOG.md) if you are upgrading from 0.0.8 to 0.1.0,

 # Usage

 Just use it as a middleware in the stack of the route you want to cache.